leostera/caramel/ROADMAP.md

 These are some things I intend to work on in the near future, somewhat ordered:

-ci:
-  fix builds
-  publish self-contained binaries for macos/linux/windows

 comp(ml, erl):
   * multiple branches in a match should not be supported (or their code should be duplicated for each branch)
-  * wrap A as (A) when concatenating binary strings: A/binary -> (A)/binary

 comp(ml, erl): before every raise, make sure to print out as much info as possible on the term/type that is unsupported.